gmorky/heximap/README.md

 ## Installation

-HEXIMAP uses OpenCV APIs for things like feature detection, disparity map computation, and stereo image rectification.
+HEXIMAP relies on OpenCV APIs for things like feature detection, disparity map computation, and stereo image rectification.
 The software package [mexopencv](https://kyamagu.github.io/mexopencv/) acts as the interface between MATLAB and OpenCV.
 Detailed instructions for setting up the environment are given in the mexopencv [readme](https://github.com/kyamagu/mexopencv) and [wiki](https://github.com/kyamagu/mexopencv/wiki).

-After downloading the HEXIMAP repository, add it to your MATLAB path including all subdirectories using `addpath(genpath('/path/to/heximap'))`.
-Also add mexopencv to your MATLAB path using `addpath('/path/to/mexopencv')`.
+After downloading the HEXIMAP repository, add it to your MATLAB path including all subdirectories as `addpath(genpath('/path/to/heximap'))`.
+Also add mexopencv as `addpath('/path/to/mexopencv')`.

 ## Usage

-*Any external data input must be georeferenced using the WGS84 geographic coordinate system.* There are four stages in the HEXIMAP workflow.
+*Any external data used as input must be georeferenced in the WGS84 geographic coordinate system, with elevations specified in meters.* There are four stages in the HEXIMAP workflow.
 Each stage has a corresponding GUI where inputs and parameters can be specified before running:

 #### Stitch

-Type `stitch` in the MATLAB command window.
+Enter `stitch` in the MATLAB command window.
 Hexagon image halves are stitched together using feature extraction and matching.
 This is required because film strips are digitally scanned by the USGS as left and right halves with some overlap.

 Input: